-The inclusion of the measuring apparatus into considerations allows us to find some simple qualitative amplifying mechanisms in the measuring process.
-In order to have a non-linear amplification we need correlations among the constituents of the apparatus beyond the limit the applicability of the quantum central limit.
-It is argued that Wilson's cloud chamber represents a simple set of both weakly and strongly correlated constituents where on the one hand one can use the central limit theorem for the pointer variable and on the other hand one can retain the quantum fluctuations of the ionising particle.
+It is argued that Wilson's cloud chamber represents a simple set of both weakly and strongly correlated constituents, where on the one hand, one can use the central limit theorem for the pointer variable and, on the other hand one, can retain the quantum fluctuations of the ionizing particle.
+The~droplet formation in the chamber is a dynamical realization of the assumed collapse of the wave function.
+This view suggests that Neumann's postulate of a sudden change of the quantum state can be avoided, and the impulsive nature of the quantum jump results from a large number in the dynamics, $N_s$, which generates new time~scales.

+This idea is a natural extension of the view of the measurement as a spontaneous symmetry breaking, the~breakdown of the initial rotational symmetry by the formation of the first droplet.
+The~high degeneracy of the symmetrical ground state before the measurement is the dynamical origin of the strong correlation of the microscopic system and the measuring apparatus.
+In~fact, the~initial microscopic inhomogeneities of the gas exert a strong impact on the probability distribution of the location of the first droplet when the gas dynamics is taken into account by the (almost) degenerate perturbation~expansion.

-The droplet formation in the chamber is a dynamical realization of the assumed collapse of the wave function.
-This view suggests that Neumann's postulate of a sudden change of the quantum state can be avoided and the impulsive nature of the quantum jump results from a large number in the dynamics, $N_s$, which generates new time scales.
-The main problem of measurement theory, the choice of the observed spectrum value of an observable, remains untouched by these considerations.
+However, any further argument within the framework of quantum mechanics or quantum field theory can only push back the origin of the wave function collapse to earlier initial conditions without providing a deterministic origin.
+Therefore, the main problem of measurement theory, the~choice of the observed spectrum value of an observable, remains untouched by these~considerations.

 The central limit theorem, used in this work, relies on a set of independent or weakly coupled microscopic systems.
 One may continue this line of thought and reach more realistic models by moving away from the vicinity of a Gaussian fixed point.
-This step implies to the quantum renormalization group \cite{qrg} requiring the use of quantum field theoretical methods.
+This step implies the quantum renormalization group~\cite{qrg} requiring the use of quantum field theoretical~methods.